bsvars/bsvarSIGNs/README.md

-implemented employing the methods proposed by [Rubio-Ramírez, Waggoner & Zha (2010)](http://doi.org/10.1111/j.1467-937X.2009.00578.x), while identification through sign and zero restrictions follows the approach developed by [Arias, Rubio-Ramírez, & Waggoner (2018)](http://doi.org/10.3982/ECTA14468).
-Furthermore, our tool provides algorithms for identification via sign and narrative restrictions, in line with the methods introduced by [Antolín-Díaz and Rubio-Ramírez (2018)](http://doi.org/10.1257/aer.20161852).
+implemented employing the methods proposed by [Rubio-Ramírez, Waggoner & Zha (2010)](http://doi.org/10.1111/j.1467-937X.2009.00578.x), while identification through sign and zero restrictions follows the approach developed by [Arias, Rubio-Ramírez, Waggoner (2018)](http://doi.org/10.3982/ECTA14468).
+Furthermore, our tool provides algorithms for identification via sign and narrative restrictions, in line with the methods introduced by [Antolín-Díaz & Rubio-Ramírez (2018)](http://doi.org/10.1257/aer.20161852).
 Users can also estimate a model with sign, zero, and narrative restrictions imposed at once.
 The package facilitates predictive and structural